DaveGee/bytes.geretti.me/clsn0lvz6000309jv1fpq0oie.md

 **Examples:**

-* [The complexity of a 99.99% SLA is ~50x higher than a 99.5% uptime](https://world.hey.com/itzy/uptime-guarantees-a-pragmatic-perspective-736d7ea4) [commitment.
-I’m pretty sure everyone would prefer signing a cont](https://world.hey.com/itzy/uptime-guarantees-a-pragmatic-perspective-736d7ea4)ract with a 99.99% uptime commitment.
+* [The complexity of a 99.99% SLA is ~50x higher than a 99.5% uptime](https://world.hey.com/itzy/uptime-guarantees-a-pragmatic-perspective-736d7ea4) commitment.
+I’m pretty sure everyone would prefer signing a contract with a 99.99% uptime commitment.
 But does it have any value?
 Most of the time, not, and most of the time, it cannot even legally be achieved since our cloud platforms (running the internet) don’t have that kind of SLAs themselves…

-* A house in a non-seismic area, a non-war zone, would have SLAs at 100% for 20 years or more.
-No one talks about SLAs because the ground on which it's built, and the supply chain of materials needed for maintenance also have this kind of SLAs.

-* [If your car br](https://arstechnica.com/information-technology/2016/03/rage-quit-coder-unpublished-17-lines-of-javascript-and-broke-the-internet/)eaks down below 100,000km or 3 years, you're unlucky an[d the manufacturer will accept a warranty case most likely, because you're an outlier.](https://arstechnica.com/information-technology/2016/03/rage-quit-coder-unpublished-17-lines-of-javascript-and-broke-the-internet/)
+* [The cost of maintenance is never accounted for](https://cutlefish.substack.com/p/tbm-234-maintenance-ktlo-and-bau). *“Which team is almost done with their feature so we can give them another one?”*

 ---